Last update: 27.10.2020

-Driving Rules in Germany
+Driving rules in Germany

 Driving on the right side of the road in Germany is a must.
 When you go there with your UK-registered vehicle you will start feeling a bit comfortable, which is normal.
-Overtaking on the left with a steering wheel on the right is a lot harder because visibility of the road is greatly reduced.
+Overtaking on the left with a steering wheel on the right is a lot harder because the visibility of the road is greatly reduced.

 You can also overtake on the right but this is allowed to do in stationary traffic.

 EEA and foreign driving licences represented by an international driving licence (IDP/IDL) are accepted in Germany

 Don’t forget to learn the driving rules in Germany when you are driving on an Autobahn.
 Here is the full set of rules for driving on a German Autobahn.

 Driving age in Germany

 You can get a driving license in Germany even at 16 but without permission to drive anything else but a motorcycle with an engine up to 125 cm³.
 At 17, Germans are able to drive but with a guardian sitting next to them.
 At 18, driving is unrestricted but driving bigger vehicles such as buses requires an age of 21.